Intuity/forastero/docs/scoreboard.md

 to sit at the front of the monitor's queue before the scoreboard matches it to a reference transaction.
 There are two key parameters to `self.register(...)`:

- * `scoreboard_timeout_ns` - the maximum acceptable age a transaction may be at the front of the monitor's channel.
+ * `sb_timeout_ns` - the maximum acceptable age a transaction may be at the front of the monitor's channel.
 The age is determined by substracting the transaction's `timestamp` field (a default property of `BaseTransaction`) from the current simulation time.

- * `scoreboard_polling_ns` - the frequency with which to check the front of the scoreboard's monitor queue, this defaults to `100 ns`.
+ * `sb_polling_ns` - the frequency with which to check the front of the scoreboard's monitor queue, this defaults to `100 ns`.

 Due to the interaction of the polling timeout and polling period, transactions may live longer than the timeout in certain cases but this is bounded by a